 Lake Marian Track: The Perfect Day Hike on the Road to Milford

-The road to Milford arguably as memorable and beautiful as Milford Sound itself.
-Boasting incredible valleys, snowy mountain peaks, and countless trails to explore you could literally spend days on this short 120 km stretch of road!
+The road to Milford is arguably as beautiful as Milford Sound itself.
+Boasting incredible valleys, mountain peaks, and countless trails to explore, you could literally spend days on this short 120 km stretch of road!

 Drive on Hollyford Road for 1 km and you will reach a parking lot.
 Park there and you will see the signs for the Lake Marian Track.
 You’ll know you’re headed in the right direction if you cross a suspension bridge almost immediately.